zyogy/nvdiffrast-shim/README.md

 [TRELLIS.2](https://github.com/microsoft/TRELLIS.2) image-to-3D pipeline, but it
 has no dependency on that project and should suit any codebase using nvdiffrast for rasterization and texture sampling.

+Not affiliated with or endorsed by NVIDIA. "nvdiffrast" is referenced only to identify the library this is API-compatible with.